 Step 1 – Set Up Your Counter

-So to setup your counter open up the Streamlabs chatbot and go to counter down the left hand side.
+So to set up your counter open up the Streamlabs chatbot and go to counter on the left-hand side.
 You will now see the screen below.

 Change the settings to the following as below in the screenshot: